metabrainz/bookbrainz-dev-docs/docs/installation.rst

 Running the code with Docker
 ----------------------------

-If you're using Docker with our ``./develop.sh`` script, you will need to adapt your custom Compose file once again, or create a new one (see section above):
+If you're using Docker with our ``./develop.sh`` script, you will need to adapt your custom Compose file once again, or create a new one (see :ref:`live-reload`):

 1. Change the bookbrainz-site service's ``command`` to